 Anti-inflammatory medication will control skin irritation and soothe the itching.

 If the skin has become infected, an antibiotic may be prescribed.

-Environmental treatment: this is vital in the control of fleas on your pet and may include flea “bombs” (an aerosolized product that can help kill fleas and larvae in the home environment); washing all bedding in hot water to remove and kill eggs and larvae; and meticulous vacuuming to remove eggs/larvae from the crevices they may be hiding in.
+Environmental treatment: this is vital in the control of fleas on your pet and may include flea “bombs” (an aerosolized product that can help kill fleas and larvae in the home environment); washing all bedding, fabrics and items such as soft toys in hot water to remove and kill eggs and larvae; and meticulous vacuuming to remove eggs and larvae from the crevices they may be hiding in.

 Yes.
 There are plenty of products available to cure your pet’s flea infestation.
 It’s important to treat your home as well as your pet, to avoid reinfestation.